Dissociative Experiences Scale, Brief (DES-B)

 Copyright

-Developed by Bethany Brand, PhD, and colleagues.
-The DES-B is public domain for clinical and research use.
+Developed by Dalenberg, Brand, and colleagues.
+Published in peer-reviewed literature for non-commercial clinical and academic use.

 References